FreespiritD/sdroxide/docs/USER_MANUAL.md

   signal you want to listen to for a long time.
 - **Tone** (NFM only) — the **CTCSS tone or DCS code** under the signal.
-Analog FM systems carry a sub-audible tone below the voice so a receiver can ignore traffic that is not theirs, and the chip shows what is arriving: `88.5` for a CTCSS tone, or `DCS` for a digital coded squelch stream.
+Analog FM systems carry a sub-audible tone below the voice so a receiver can ignore traffic that is not theirs, and the button shows what is arriving: `88.5` for a CTCSS tone, or `DCS` for a digital coded squelch stream.
 On an idle or toneless channel it just reads `TONE`.